Deobp/YoutubeToMp3/README.md

-Click to icon of extension when you on youtube tab to download song fast.
+Click on the icon of extension when you are on a youtube tab to convert and download the video in mp3 format.